jototland/stackedit_workspace/statistikknotater/bayesian.md

 $$ \text{normal}(x;μ,σ) = \frac{e^{-{\frac{(x-θ)^2}{2σ^2}}}}{σ\sqrt{2π}} $$

-The normal normal conjugate pair can only be used when $σ$ is known.
-Our prior is that μ is also randoml
+The normal normal conjugate pair can only be used when $σ$ is known. $μ$ on the other hand is unkonwn, and our prior is that

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NDQ2MjY2MDcsMTExODQ5OTYyMiwtMT
+eyJoaXN0b3J5IjpbLTE5NzQyMjg2NDksMTExODQ5OTYyMiwtMT
 cxNDMzMDg3MiwtODEzOTM3NjM1LDc1OTg1NjIxMiwxMjQ2ODkx
 NTE1LDIwMDg2Njk2NDQsMTA2MTg2MjY4NiwtMTY2NTgyNjk5Mi
 wtMTk0MDM4MTIyMiwtMTQ2MTAyNjIyNCwtMTMxMjM3OTUsNzQ3